Physical Therapy Guide to Complex Regional Pain Syndrome

-General tips when you're looking for a physical therapist (or any other health care provider):
+General tips when you are looking for a physical therapist (or any other health care provider):

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, or other health care providers.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible; keeping a journal highlighting when you experience pain will help the physical therapist identify the best approach to your individual treatment.
+- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible.
+Keeping a journal highlighting when you experience pain will help the physical therapist identify the best approach to your individual treatment.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make health care decisions and prepare them for a visit with a health care provider.

 Moseley GL, Gallace A, Di Pietro F, Spence C, Iannetti GD.
 Limb-specific autonomic dysfunction in complex regional pain syndrome modulated by wearing prism glasses.
 Pain.
 2013;154(11):2463–2468.
-Article Summary on PubMed.
+Article Summary in PubMed.

 Moseley GL.
-Graded motor imagery is effective for long-standing complex regional pain syndrome: a randomised controlled trial.
+Graded motor imagery is effective for long-standing complex regional pain syndrome: a randomized controlled trial.
 Pain.
 2004;108(1-2):192–198.
 Article Summary in PubMed.

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.